StutiMistry147/StutiMistry147/README.md

 - <ins>Log Parser</ins>: A utility built to handle and process large-scale system logs, demonstrating early Big Data processing capabilities.

 # 🖥️ Systems Engineering & Reliability
+- <ins> F1 Race Relay <ins> : A project where data is segregated, cleaned and displayed using GUI.
 - <ins>Formal Verification (Promela)</ins>: I use the Spin Model Checker to prove the correctness of concurrent systems.
 - <ins>Stopwatch Model</ins>: Verified for state safety and deadlock freedom.
 - <ins>Concurrency checker</ins>: A C/C++ project focused on identifying synchronization issues in multi-threaded environments.